michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. To him that made great lights: for his mercy endureth for ever:

-8. The sun to rule by day: for his mercy endureth for ever:to rule…: Heb. for the rulings by day
+8. The sun to rule by day: for his mercy endureth for ever:

 9. The moon and stars to rule by night: for his mercy endureth for ever.